What is tested

 When conducting a black-box adversary simulation, the offensive operations team creates and updates a map of external assets and information related to the scope of work.
 They use open-source intelligence (OSINT) and active reconnaissance techniques alongside traditional penetration testing methods.
 The collected information includes publicly available data about the targets, external infrastructure details, and security applications in use.
 This comprehensive set of target objects with enriched information is continuously maintained.

-Red Teaming ENGAGEMENT
+Red Team ENGAGEMENT

 The white paper document explores the methodology, testing process, planning, preparation, and expected deliverables.